The House on Trubnaya

 The House on Trubnaya (Дом на Трубной) is a 1928 comedy film directed by Boris Barnet and starring Vera Maretskaya.

 Plot

-The film is set in Moscow at the height of the NEP.
+The film is set in Moscow at the height of the 1921–28 New Economic Policy.
 The petty-bourgeois public carries out their philistine life full of bustle and gossip in the house on the Trubnaya Street.
 One of the tenants, Mr. Golikov (Vladimir Fogel), owner of a hairdressing salon, is looking for a housekeeper who is modest, hard-working and non-union.
-A suitable candidate for use seems to him a country girl nicknamed Paranya, full name Praskovya Pitunova (Vera Maretskaya).
-Soon the house on Trubnaya receives shocking news that Praskovya Pitunova is elected deputy of the Mossovet by the maids' Trade Union.
+A country girl nicknamed Paranya, full name Praskovya Pitunova (Vera Maretskaya) seems like a suitable candidate to him.
+Soon the house on Trubnaya receives the shocking news that Praskovya Pitunova has been elected deputy of the Mossovet by the maids' Trade Union.